 I doubt too much will hurt it.
 I’m pretty sure I saw Dad pour a whole quart into his gas tank on several occasions.
 As dirty as the engine and carburetor probably are, the overkill might help the first time.

 If you’re wondering what Marvel Mystery Oil is, its exact makeup is a trade secret.
-But as far as anyone can tell, it’s a mixture of a light oil and solvents, intended to break up carbon deposits and anything else that shouldn’t be in engines and fuel systems.
+But as far as anyone can tell, it’s a mixture of a light oil and solvents, and it breaks up carbon deposits and anything else that shouldn’t be in engines and fuel systems.

 I replaced the air filter, then primed the engine.
 Pull!
 The motor turned over and made about the most pathetic sound of protest I’ve ever heard come out of a machine, but it didn’t die.
 And after a couple of seconds it sounded good.
 Really good.
 So I walked the length of the yard with it.
 Smooth.

 I mowed around half the back yard.
 Half of it is semi-wild and doesn’t need to be mowed quite as often.
 I got the job done in 40 minutes, which is less time than it usually takes.
 And I didn’t feel nearly as drained as I usually do after 40 minutes, so clearly the mower didn’t make me work as hard as it has been.
 And the mower didn’t stall or sputter at all.
-Even in those places where the grass had gotten taller, it still didn’t stall.
+Even when cutting tall grass that normally causes stalls, it didn’t stall.

 I noticed when I was getting the air filter that Sears is promoting something it calls Easy Start or something like that, claiming their mowers are 20% easier to start.
 I don’t know how you measure that.
 But it seems to me you’ll do just as well putting synthetic oil in whatever you’ve got and mixing a couple of ounces of Marvel into the oil and about a cap full into the gas tank to clean out the engine and carburetor and keep them clean.
 The Marvel also acts as a fuel stabilizer, so you don’t have to use Sta-bil or something similar.
 And that’s nice, because Marvel is cheaper.